 If any abnormalities are found on the image, which is rare as often the symptoms you’re experiencing are not a result of metastatic breast cancer, your doctor will schedule a biopsy — a procedure in which a sample of tissue is removed for examination.
 If the sample comes back positive (it may take up to a week or so for the results), this may lead to additional testing.
 For example, your care team may look to test the tumor’s DNA for any mutations in the cancer’s genes.
 This information can be helpful to determine potential treatment options, including which clinical trials may be available.

-Treatment plans for metastatic breast cancer are usually decided based on the cancer’s biological makeup and not the site of disease.
+Treatment plans are usually decided based on the cancer’s biological makeup and not the site of disease.
 The exception to the rule is brain metastasis.
 This is because many traditional treatment options cannot penetrate the blood brain barrier — a semipermeable barrier that protects the brain from potentially harmful substances.
 Treatments for brain metastasis will vary, but because of the location, radiation therapy is typically included.

 Recent advancements have resulted in more personalized, complex treatment plans.
 Today, an oncologist will look to target receptors, proteins, and even genetic mutations in cancer cells; all of which has helped to drastically improve the quality of care.

 Part of what makes metastatic breast cancer so difficult to treat is that the cancer cells will eventually stop responding to the current therapy.
 When this happens, you will have to move to a new line of treatment; changes can occur fairly often.
 Each subtype of breast cancer has multiple treatment options, and your oncologist will be able to go over all of them with you.